Werkspoor

 Werkspoor N.V. was the shortened, and later the official name of the Nederlandsche Fabriek van Werktuigen en Spoorwegmaterieel.
-It was a Dutch machine factory, known for rolling stock, (ship) steam engines, and diesel engines.
+It was a Dutch machine factory, known for manufacturing rolling stock, (ship) steam engines, and diesel engines.
 It was a successor of the company Van Vlissingen en Dudok van Heel, later named Koninklijke Fabriek van Stoom- en andere Werktuigen.
 In 1954 Werkspoor was merged with Stork.